protofire/solhint/README.md

 ```
 A full list of all supported rules can be found [here](docs/rules.md).

-To ignore files / folders that do not require validation you may use `.solhintignore` file.
+To ignore files that do not require validation you can use a `.solhintignore` file.
 It supports rules in
-`.gitignore` format.
+the `.gitignore` format.

 ```git exclude
 node_modules/
 additional-tests.sol
 ```

-### Configure linter with comments
+### Configure the linter with comments

 You can use comments in the source code to configure solhint in a given line or file.